Invest in research and get the planning right for your bespoke customer platform

 It is surprising how often this exercise is left out, and yet when you do it, it’s amazing the insight that can be gained.
 This step will really enable you and your team to empathise with each user type.

 Understanding the market

-- Are there common user journeys, interface components, interaction patterns that your target market is familiar with using?
+Are there common user journeys, interface components, and interaction patterns that your target market is familiar with using?

 Researching the market for competitor/similar platforms is a key task, but don’t be too focused on your own industry.
 There are many great insights to be gained from looking at similar tools aimed at different markets and noting what they do well and where they fail.

 Developing a competitor feature matrix and evaluating this against your proposed features at an early stage will enable you to identify opportunities and risks giving you time to pivot before you’ve invested time and money.